How to Set Up a Research Study

 Please contact Erin Schubert to discuss the study charges.
 The study charges are not guaranteed for the length of a research study.
 They are subject to change with approval by the School of Medicine.

 Nuclear Medicine Research Application

-Completely fill out the Nuclear Medicine Research application form.
-This includes information about the people associated with the research study and some specifics about the equipment and radiopharmaceuticals that will be used for the studies.
+The Nuclear Medicine Research application form includes information about the people associated with the research study and some specifics about the equipment and radiopharmaceuticals that will be used for the studies.
 If you are unsure about how to answer a particular question, please contact the AU associated with your protocol for guidance.

 Any questions that are left unanswered or are answered incompletely may delay the review and approval while clarification is obtained.

 Your application must be reviewed and approved by the IRB (Institutional Review Board), the RRSC (Radiation Research Safety Committee), and NMROC.
 Each committee has a different focus and, as such, the approval of the protocol by the individual committees is done in concert.